johannesjo/generator-modular-angular/README.md

 * `--skipInject`      skips running grunt inject after file creation
 * `--noParentFolder`  does prevent the creation of a wrapper directory with the component name for directives and controllers

+## <a name="yo-rc"></a>Using the .yo-rc.json for configuration
+Chances are that the default settings do not match your taste.
+Chances are you totally dislike some of the ideas behind this generator.

 ### file pre- and suffixes
 To distinguish files (e.g. in your awesome file searcher) they're su- and prefixed by the following rules: